Help with home improvements

 Getting a disabled facilities grant if you live in rented accommodation

-For more information about a landlord's duty to make alterations for disabled people, see Discrimination in housing – duty to make reasonable adjustments.
+For more information about a landlord's duty to make alterations for disabled people, see Discrimination in housing.

-If your home is in need of repair, your landlord may also be responsible for doing them.
+If your home is in need of repair, your landlord might also be responsible for doing them.

 For more information about a landlord's responsibility to do repairs, see Repairs in rented housing.